banner type: None

 Occupancy rate and ADR

 Your average daily rate (ADR) tells you a lot about your business, specifically how much money you’re bringing in, on average, per available room.
 Occupancy rate and ADR together can give you an idea of what needs to change.
+Understanding the occupancy percentage calculation is crucial for accurately assessing and improving your ADR.

 If you have an occupancy rate of 40%, yet a healthy average daily rate, then the occupancy rate won’t be as much of a cause for concern.
 On the other hand, if your occupancy rate is high but your ADR is low, then you might have a problem even though you’re selling a lot of rooms.